Mitochondria are known as the powerhouse of the cell.

 What are Mitochondria?

 Mitochondria are a double-membrane-bound, bean-shaped, colourless organelle found in all types of aerobic organisms such as plants, animals and other eukaryotic organisms.
 They are free-floating organelles found within the cytoplasm, which functions as a digestive system of the cell.
-They play a major role in breaking down the nutrients and generate energy-rich molecules for the cell.
-Several biochemical reactions associated with the cellular respiration take place within the mitochondria.
+They play a major role in breaking down the nutrients and generating energy-rich molecules for the cell.
+Several biochemical reactions associated with cellular respiration take place within the mitochondria.

 The term ‘mitochondrion’ was derived from a Greek word which means threadlike granules and was first described by German pathologist -Richard Altmann in the year 1890.

 According to studies and research, the mitochondria cell organelles are normally inherited exclusively from the mother.
 There are more interesting and unbelievable facts about mitochondria, which have been described below pointwise.

 Mitochondria are called the powerhouse of the cell, as these cell organelles are responsible for producing ATP molecules, the energy currency of the cell.

 Mitochondria are rod-shaped, double-membrane cell organelle, with a distinct structure and specialized functions.
 These organelles are found in both animal cells and plant cells where they produce energy for cellular activities.

 Mitochondria are also able to manufacture their proteins with the help of their own ribosomes.